babylonhealth/ios-playbook/README.md

 ## 1. Who are we?

+We're organised in Squads.
+Each squad can be composed of iOS, Android and QA Engineers, as well as Designers and a Delivery Manager, all working on the same part of the app.

+Some of the roles are transverse to all the squads:

 <!--
   DO NOT EDIT MANUALLY: This table has been generated from scripts/squads.yml TO UPDATE THIS TABLE: